ISO 21500 Certification: Choose the Right Project Management Certification or Support Path

 What Is The Difference Between ISO 21500 And ISO 21502

-• ISO 21500:2021 covers the context and concepts for project, programme, and portfolio management.
-It explains the organizational environment, governance context, and the broader conceptual structure around this family of standards.
+ISO 21500:2021 covers context and concepts for project, programme, and portfolio management.
+It explains the broader environment in which project-related work is governed and managed.

-• ISO 21502:2020 is more practical.
-It gives guidance on project management and applies to projects of any type, purpose, size, duration, or delivery model.
-It is the stronger reference point when the goal is to improve how projects are actually planned, led, controlled, and delivered.
+ISO 21502:2020 gives guidance on project management itself.
+It is more useful when the goal is to improve how projects are planned, started, monitored, controlled, changed, closed, and reviewed.

 300+